-- Successfully championed the non-expansion of the Urban Service Boundary to protect Lexington's Horse Farms and natural areas.
+- Successfully championed the non-expansion of the Urban Service Boundary to protect Lexington's horse farms and natural areas.

 - Initiated a pilot program for wireless broadband that would provide better internet service for the 12th District's rural areas.

-- Helped to create a Lextran bus pass program for marginalized populations to travel to work and health services.
+- Helped create a Lextran bus pass program for marginalized populations to travel to work and health services.

 District 12 Map